sage-etcher/vim-i8080-syntax/README.md

 All defaults can be configured by changing the associated variable(s) within the users `.vimrc` file.

-All supplied examples set the variables to their's default value(s).
+All supplied examples set the associated variable to their default value.

 ### Directive Style